-This project is a series of pages considering aspects of Irish philately, utilizing holdings in the Department of Special Collections.
+This project is a series of pages considering aspects of Irish philately, utilizing holdings in Special Collections.
 To date there are two sections available online:

 Part One: the Forerunners features a group of stamp-like items of political interest, printed prior to or just after the establishment of the modern independent Irish state in 1922.

 Part Two: the Overprints features the first official issue of an independent Irish State — overprint designates an addition to the face of a stamp after it has been printed.

 Sports Collections Online